WE ARE DIFFERENT

 We all want to make an effort to make our world a cleaner, and healthier place, right?

 Well, we think repairing and recycling old shoes is a great way to help in this cause.
 Boot and shoe repair uses far fewer natural resources and energy than it takes to make new shoes and does not produce all the harmful pollution it puts in our air and our landfills.

 Footwear isn’t just part of your wardrobe; it is an investment.
 If you spend your money wisely, the return will be you get more value for your dollar, more comfort, better foot health.

 When you utilize shoe and boot repair services, not only do you save money, but you also save the environment!

 the trusted authority

 We want to exceed your expectations.

 Wherever you are in the United States, if you’re looking for the best place to find top quality external shoe lift, internal heel lift, shoe repair, boot repair, and custom orthotics, you couldn’t have come to a better place!

 We serve individuals from all parts of the country who have leg length discrepancies as well as those who need help with relieving foot pain from diabetic neuropathy, healing foot ulcers, and a whole host of other foot related ailments.

 Mom & Pop

 Buddy, the owner, was a Certified Pedorthist for 20 years, but in 2020 decided to follow his passion for handcrafting shoe lifts for people with a leg length discrepancy.
-This also helps people with their gait, back, knee, and foot pain.
+This helps people with their gait, back, knee, and foot pain.
 We have perfected an easy 3 step process to get your shoes in the mail to us quick and easy.

 What is a Pedorthist?